-- Apartments-Budgeting-Counseling Housing Program (ABC).
-We help working households as well as households with fixed incomes to obtain and secure their housing, by providing clients access to affordable housing via GSH-leased and owned units.
+- Apartments-Budgeting-Counseling Housing Program (ABC): We help working households as well as households with fixed incomes to obtain and secure their housing, by providing clients access to affordable housing via GSH-leased and owned units.
 Once tenants are accepted into the program and sign a lease, they receive ongoing case management that includes budget and credit counseling along with other supportive & wraparound services.

 - Children's Resources Program.
 We help ensure that children in our housing programs do not miss out on critical after-school and extracurricular enrichment activities simply because their families are low income.
 This long standing program provides our children with school supplies, holiday gifts, access to summer camps, music lessons, and winter coats.
 We even send children to local STEM (Science, Technology, Engineering and Math) programs to encourage their education in science and math.
 Eighty-three percent of our clients are families with children.

-Within two years, most of our residents become self-sufficient.
+Within several years, most of our residents become self-sufficient.
 They reach a measure of financial independence allowing them to sign for leases in their own name.
 They have improved their credit scores, enhanced their income and reduced their debt burden, enabling them to remain stably housed wherever they choose to live.